skyfe79/Awesome/README.md

 ## Rust

+- [perry](https://github.com/PerryTS/perry) - A native TypeScript compiler written in Rust.
+Compiles TypeScript directly to executables using SWC and LLVM.
 - [starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [pyrefly](https://github.com/facebook/pyrefly) - A fast type checker and language server for Python
-- [CodeWhale](https://github.com/Hmbown/CodeWhale) - DeepSeek + MiMo coding agent in terminal
+- [CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source, community-driven agent harness
 - [x-algorithm](https://github.com/xai-org/x-algorithm) - Algorithm powering the For You feed on X
 - [openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
 Private, Simple and extremely powerful.
 - [cocoindex](https://github.com/cocoindex-io/cocoindex) - Incremental engine for long horizon agents 🌟 Star if you like it!
 - [warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [ggsql](https://github.com/posit-dev/ggsql) - A SQL extension for declarative data visualisation based on the Grammar of Graphics.
-- [claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
-The fastest repo in history to surpass 100K stars ⭐.
-Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
+- [claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [grafeo](https://github.com/GrafeoDB/grafeo) - Grafeo is a pure-Rust, high-performance graph database that can be embedded as a library or run as a standalone database, with optional in-memory or persistent storage.
 Grafeo supports both LPG and RDF and all major query languages.
 - [OpenSquirrel](https://github.com/Infatoshi/OpenSquirrel) - For people who get distracted by agents.
 A native Rust/GPUI control plane for running Claude Code, Codex, Cursor, and OpenCode side by side — because if you're going to be squirrely, you might as well optimize for it.
 - [liteparse](https://github.com/run-llama/liteparse) - A fast, helpful, and open-source document parser